Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Measuring the ratio of CK-MB to total CK can provide information about the cause of your symptoms.

 You may have this test if your doctor suspects you are having a heart attack.
 Symptoms of a heart attack often include:

 Pain or discomfort in the chest, such as a squeezing sensation or feeling of fullness

-Pain in the neck, back, arm, or jaw
+Pain in the neck, back, left arm, or jaw